Making cobordisms symplectic: Introduction

+As we already pointed out above, when $n=2$, the assumption that at least one of components of the positive boundary is overtwisted is essential, as the following proposition proven in \cite{MR, KM} demonstrates:

-The assumption that in the $3$-dimensional case the positive boundary is overtwisted is essential.
-In particular, see \cite{MR, KM}, \begin{prop} If there exists a $4$-dimensional symplectic cobordism $(W, \omega,\xi_-,\xi_+)$ with an exact symplectic form $\omega$ and symplectically fillable contact structure $\xi_-$, then there is no exact symplectic cobordism structure $(W,\wt\omega,\wt\xi_-, \xi_+)$ with $\omega$ and $\wt\omega$ in the same homotopy class of almost symplectic forms, so that $\wt\xi_-$ is overtwisted.
-In particular, for any fillable contact manifold $(M, \xi)$ there is no symplectic concordance $(M\times[-1,1], \lambda)$ in either direction between $(M, \xi)$ and $(M,\wt\xi)$ with an overtwisted $\wt\xi$. \end{prop}
+\begin{prop} Suppose $(W, \omega,\xi_-,\xi_+)$ is an exact $4$-dimensional symplectic cobordism and the contact structure $\xi_-$ is symplectically fillable.
+Then there is no exact symplectic cobordism structure $(W,\wt\omega,\wt\xi_-, \xi_+)$ where $\omega$ and $\wt\omega$ are in the same homotopy class of almost symplectic forms and $\wt\xi_-$ is overtwisted.
+In particular, for any fillable contact manifold $(M, \xi)$ there is no symplectic concordance $(M\times[-1,1], \om)$ in either direction between $(M, \xi)$ and $(M,\wt\xi)$ with overtwisted $\wt\xi$. \end{prop} Note that the non-existence of a symplectic cobordism between a fillable contact structure on the negative end, and an overtwisted structure on the positive one is a universal fact which holds for all symplectic cobordisms in all dimensions, see \cite{Gro85, Eli91,Nieder, BEM}.

 We do not know whether the condition $\p_+W\neq\varnothing$ in Theorem \ref{thm:cobord} is essential when $n>2$.
-We note, however, that Theorem \ref{thm:cobord} implies that {\em every overtwisted contact manifold $(M,\xi)$ of dimension $>3$ admits a symplectic cap, i.e. there exists a symplectic cobordism $(W,\om)$ with $\p_+W= \varnothing$ and $\p_-(W,\om)=(M,\xi)$.} Indeed, the groups of complex bordisms is trivial in odd dimensions, see \cite{Milnor}.
+We note, however, that Theorem \ref{thm:cobord} implies that {\em every overtwisted contact manifold $(M,\xi)$ of dimension $>3$ admits a symplectic cap, i.e. there exists a symplectic cobordism $(W,\om)$ with $\p_+W= \varnothing$ and $\p_-(W,\om)=(M,\xi)$.} Indeed, the group of complex bordisms is trivial in odd dimensions, see \cite{Milnor,Nov60}.
 Hence, according to Theorem \ref{thm:cobord} there is a symplectic cobordism between $(M,\xi)$ on the negative end and the standard contact sphere on the positive one, which then can be capped by any closed symplectic manifold, as in the proof of Corollary \ref{cor:conn-sum}.
-A similar result for overtwisted contact $3$-manifolds is proven in \cite{EtHo02}, and for general contact $3$-manifolds in \cite{Eli03} and \cite{Et04}.
+An existence of a symplectic cap for all (and in particular) overtwisted contact $3$-manifolds was originally proven in \cite{EtHo02}, see also \cite{Eli03} and \cite{Et04}.
+However, these papers do not give much on the topology of the symplectic cap.